jootten/A2C_Lunar_Lander/report.md

 ### 3. Project development log

-Here we desribe how we approached the given problem, name the steps we have taken and lay out the motivation for the decisions we made in the process of this project.
+Here we describe how we approached the given problem, name the steps we have taken and expound the motivation for the decisions we made in the process of this project.
 (Readers only interested in the final result with explanations to the important code segments can skip this part and can continue with the paragraph "The model and the experiment")

-Instead of directly heading into the complex case of an environment with continuous action space, we decided to first starting with a simpler version of A2C.
+Instead of directly heading into the complex case of an environment with continuous action space, we decided to first start with a simpler version of A2C.
 Namely, A2C for a discrete action space and without parallelization.
-For this we took the [CartPole][CP] gym environment.
-Mastering this environment was the objective of phase 1, which also can be seen as a prephase to phase 2 (the main phase)
+For this, we took the [CartPole][CP] gym environment.
+Mastering this environment was the objective of phase 1, which also can be seen as a pre-phase to phase 2 (the main phase)

 **Phase 1:**